 Punishing an employee for doing what you wanted them to do?
 Sounds absurd!
 And it is absurd—absurdly common, that is.
 Coast to coast, it happens daily in the workplace.
 What’s the cause of this phenomenon?
-Well, usually it is the boss’s reaction to an employee’s actions that is sending the wrong message.
+It is usually the boss’s reaction to an employee’s actions that is sending the wrong message.

 She responded, “Why don’t you get your thirteen-year-old daughter to do it?”

 To look at this from another angle, take an employee who consistently performs better than average.
-You, the boss, know that they will complete any and all tasks that you delegate to them due to this wonderful work ethic.
+You, the boss, know that they will complete any and all tasks that you delegate to them due to their incredible work ethic.
 Without thinking about it, you pile the work onto this employee.
-When they continue to rise to the occasion, you continue to “reward” them with more work.
+When they continue to rise to the occasion, you “reward” them with more work.
 As a result, this bright employee begins to burn out.
-When you say that they have a future with your company, they begin to believe that you are making false claims.
+When you say that they have a future with your company, they start to believe that you are making false claims.
 It is only a matter of time before this employee seeks out opportunities elsewhere.
 When this person resigns, you’re shocked.
-But where you saw a dependable employee, they saw nothing but more work and no pay off.
+But where you saw a dependable employee, they saw nothing but more work and no payoff.

 If this example sounds familiar to you—maybe it’s happened more than once within your business—you are guilty of punishing an employee for doing what you asked of them, even though you meant well.
 As a result, you have lost a high performer from your team.

 Think about the way you ask for ideas in a team meeting.
-No doubt when an employee speaks up and offers an idea, they get more work to do than your other employees.
-You mean to give them more responsibilities, but instead you have just taught your team that when the boss asks for ideas, they better stay quiet.
-Otherwise they will get more work to do.
+No doubt, when an employee speaks up and offers an idea, they get more work to do than your other employees.
+You mean to give them more responsibilities, but instead, you have just taught your team that they better stay quiet when the boss asks for ideas.
+Otherwise, they will get more work to do.

 Think about how you communicate with your team about unwanted behavior.
 Many of us fall into the trap of the office-wide memo about not following a policy or procedure when only one or two people are guilty of breaking the rules.
 Your team begins to question your credibility, saying to one another, “You do a good job around here, but you still get your butt chewed out.”